sealofsolomon/GettingAndCleaningDataCourseProject/CodeBook.md

 Getting and Cleaning Data Course Project - CodeBook
 ===================================================
-The CodeBook describes the variables, the data, and any transformations or work that was performed to clean up the original UCI HAR Dataset
+This CodeBook describes the variables, the data, and any transformations or work that was performed to clean up the original UCI HAR Dataset

 Original UCI HAR Dataset Overview
 ---------------------------------